UBC-ARL/arl-codebase-readme/src/coding101/python.md

 # Python

 Python guides are everywhere.
-This section is not a quick-start guide for Python programming, but rather a collection of useful tips and best-practices in Python developments.
+This section is not a quick-start guide for Python programming, but rather a collection of useful tips and best-practices in Python application developments.

 ## Installation